Getting expertise in the graphical presentation of data is important and also the major way to get insights about data.

 - In general start each axis from zero; if the graph is too large, indicate a break in the grid.

-further reading about Graphic Presentation of data go to https://en.wikipedia.org/wiki/Chart
+For further reading about the Graphical Presentation of data go to https://en.wikipedia.org/wiki/Chart